jcval94/shortcuts/README.md

 <!-- badges: end -->

-The goal of shortcuts is to accelerate copyed data reading in R
+The goal of shortcuts is to accelerate code writting in R via addins.

 ## Installation